ColinPattinson/colinpattinson.github.io/_posts/2023-06-22-food-drink-euro-trip.md

 8.2/10.
 Mostly cake and beer but they were great cakes and beers!

 ## UK
 Back!
-Met friends to celebrate the arrival.
+Met friends to celebrate my arrival.
 Was at a pub near Borough Market.
 Obviously when I got back it was all Coronation theming everywhere.
 Picked up this bang average themed ale to celebrate.
+Did not move me but the company solved any woe.

 ![‘Return of the King’ beer on ale pump at pub.
 Image has King Charles on the branding](https://lh3.googleusercontent.com/pw/AJFCJaWSkMbL7SR0ZyIYIbSCoAlu4ykRI5Ki-taxWCBFV8Z67sd505zASYDnDNRXY7wkWIOfIEiKJNqAU2AKTI6KzWv8Nhmh5JD_KxCls-aQ0lKcfWfDWbM2lPWRIDtGhNL5TApcukv7G8DHwFc6vdkcnVHsYg=w743-h986-s-no?authuser=0)

 # Conclusions
 This was long!
 Any insight I can draw?
 I should take more photos of my healthier meals plus Switzerland must do better.
 Shout out to Austria that was a good mix of high quality dishes and easy to get local fare.
+France has lovely baked goods (shock!) & Slovenia is a delight.

+Fin.